-Light Rail Stage 2 is coming and open now for the third round of community consultation.
+Light Rail Stage 2 opened the third round of community consultation.
 Gungahlin light rail taught us that bike paths are forgotten or even destroyed in the light rail construction.
 The light rail is an opportunity to improve Canberra’s cycling infrastructure.

 Here is our comment: